jamesthompson/piserv/README.md

 > sudo apt-get install wiringpi
 ```

-Download the binary for the server found in the `releases` tab above onto your RPi.
+Download this repo and use the zipped binary `piserver` on your RPi.

 Then run the binary on your RPi as either `root` or by setting the environment variable in your profile as follows: